Camrose-Drumheller Economic Region Workforce Insights

 Key Insights

-• Employment increased by 1,700 jobs from the previous month and increased by 3,100 jobs compared to the same month last year.
+• Employment decreased by 300 jobs from the previous month and decreased by 10,300 jobs compared to the same month last year.

-• Full-time Employment increased by 300 jobs from the previous month and increased by 2,300 jobs year-over-year.
+• Full-time Employment decreased by 300 jobs from the previous month and decreased by 6,000 jobs year-over-year.

-• Part-time Employment increased by 1,400 jobs from the previous month and increased by 900 jobs year-over-year.
+• Part-time Employment decreased by 100 jobs from the previous month and decreased by 4,400 jobs year-over-year.

 Workforce Composition by Status

-In the most recent month, Full-time Employment increased by 300 jobs from last month and increased by 2,300 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 300 jobs from last month and decreased by 6,000 jobs compared to the same month last year.

-Part-time Employment increased by 1,400 jobs from last month and increased by 900 jobs year-over-year.
+Part-time Employment decreased by 100 jobs from last month and decreased by 4,400 jobs year-over-year.

 Scroll down to explore the data